KaceyGambill/KaceyGambill.github.io/_posts/2023-11-10-alerting-fatigue.md

 ## The Challenge of Alarms

 Often times teams do not get to set up their alerts from the ground up, but even when they do, it is hard to not alert on everything.
 To get detailed memory and cpu alerts for a new service, we could load test in a production like environment, but not everyone has the time or infrastructure to set that up.
 To set up these alerts for a service that has been running, hopefully we have historical metrics that we can look at.
-As these alerts start to happen, we should be frequently revising these alerts until there is very few of them, or they are acitonable when they do happen.
+As these alerts start to happen, we should be frequently revising these alerts until there is very few of them, or they are actionable when they do happen.

 Another interesting thing we should look at is composite alerts.

-If a service has > 85% memory utiliziation, how does this affect the service?
+If a service has > 85% memory utilization, how does this affect the service?
 Are we noticing latency increases?
 Has our error rate went up?
 These might be factors that would provide really actionable alerts, that are not just barraging the Slack channel.

 If we see an increase in: _latency_, _traffic_, _errors_ or _saturation_.